-In addition, the EU's newly approved Carbon Border Adjustment Mechanism (CBAM), taking effect in October 2023, has triggered trade discussions between the US and the EU.
-The CBAM will impose a fee on certain goods imported into the EU, based on carbon intensity.
-In response, the US has requested an exemption for its steel and aluminium exports; however, the EU is unlikely to agree to the American request given such a move would violate WTO rules.
-The EU CBAM already is spurring efforts in the US to better quantify emissions from covered sectors, and also may spur further regulation under existing frameworks (such as the CAA).
+In addition, the European Union's newly approved Carbon Border Adjustment Mechanism (CBAM), which took effect in October 2023, triggered trade discussions between the United States and the European Union.
+The CBAM imposes a fee on certain goods imported into the European Union, based on carbon intensity.
+In response, the United States has requested an exemption for its steel and aluminium exports; however, trade deals have effectively been postponed, and the Biden administration has extended partial tariff exemptions on EU-produced steel and aluminium until December 2025.
+The EU CBAM has spurred efforts in the United States to better quantify emissions from covered sectors, including legislative proposals to create a CBAM, and may spur further regulation under existing frameworks (such as the CAA).

-Main national regulatory policies

-Outline recent government policy on climate matters.
+Main national regulatory policies Outline recent government policy on climate matters.

-Within hours of his inauguration on 20 January 2021, President Biden acted to bring the United States back into the Paris Agreement and signed Executive Order 13990, 'Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis'.
-Among other things, that order requires a review of actions taken under the prior Trump administration.
+Within hours of his inauguration on 20 January 2021, President Biden signed Executive Order 13990, 'Protecting Public Health and the Environment and Re storing Science to Tackle the Climate Crisis'.
+Among other things, that order required a review of actions taken under the prior Trump administration.
 Several states challenged Order 13990, including provisions aimed at reinstating use of the 'social cost of carbon' metrics in calculating the costs and benefits of federal agency decisions.
-The federal government now refers to the 'social cost of carbon' as encompassing three different metrics, collectively referred to as the 'social cost of greenhouse gases' or 'SC-GHG'.
+The federal government now refers to the social cost of carbon as encompassing three different metrics, collectively referred to as the 'social cost of greenhouse gases' or 'SC-GHG'.
 Following a flurry of litigation, on 5 April 2023, the US Court of Appeals for the Fifth Circuit dismissed challenges to the Biden administration's continued use of SC-GHG estimates.
-In September 2022, in the context of a rule targeting methane emissions from the oil and gas sector, EPA issued a proposal that would sharply increase SCC metrics and continues to weigh public comment on adjustments to the SC-GHG figures.
+In November 2023, in the context of a rule targeting methane emissions from the oil and gas sector, EPA issued a report, sharply increasing SCC metrics, and continues to weigh public comment on adjustments to the SC-GHG figures.

-One week after gaining office, the Biden administration hosted 'climate day' at the White House, where President Biden described a 'government-wide' focus on climate change issues and signed Executive Order 14008, 'Tackling the Climate Crisis at Home and Abroad'.
+One week after gaining office, the Biden administration hosted 'Climate Day' at the White House, where President Biden described a 'government-wide' focus on climate change issues and signed Executive Order 14008, 'Tackling the Climate Crisis at Home and Abroad'.
 Louisiana and other states promptly challenged aspects of the Executive Order.
-Despite various challenges, the Biden Administration's executive orders aimed at climate change generally remain in effect and continue to guide the administration's aggressive actions on climate change.
+Despite various challenges, the Biden administration's executive orders aimed at climate change generally remain in effect and continue to guide the administration's aggressive actions on climate change.

 President Biden has taken other actions on climate change, such as assembling a team at the White House and at EPA with deep experience of climate change and GHG policy.
-In May 2021, President Biden issued an E xecutive Order on Climate-Related Financial Risk , which called for the development of a US government-wide climate risk strategy, published in October 2021.
+In May 2021, President Biden issued an Executive Order on Climate-Related Financial Risk, which called for the development of a US government-wide climate risk strategy, published in October 2021.
 In addition to setting a 2030 GHG emissions reduction target under the Paris Agreement, President Biden has announced the objective of achieving net-zero GHG emissions for the United States by 2050, both of which are driving additional legislative proposals and regulatory actions under the Biden administration.

-On 21 April 2023, President Biden also issued Executive Order 14096, 'Revitalizing Our Nation's Commitment to Environmental Justice for All', in which climate justice considerations feature prominently.
-The order expressly orders federal agencies to consider all impacts of their actions, 'including those related to climate change', and to identify opportunities for 'climate mitigation, adaptation, and resilience.'
+On 21 April 2023, President Biden also issued Executive Order 14096, 'Revitalizing Our Nation's Commitment to Environment al Justice for All', in which climate justice considerations feature prominently.
+The order expressly orders federal agencies to consider all impacts of their actions, 'including those related to climate change', and to identify opportunities for 'climate mitigation, adaptation, and resilience'.